N305 Core Facies Analysis for Resource Plays

 Hands-on demonstrations and exercises will introduce participants to core handling, description, and data integration techniques.
 Lectures are designed to introduce or re-familiarize participants with lithofacies and facies associations including alluvial fan deposits, braided stream deposits, meandering stream deposits, avulsion, alluvial architecture within a sequence stratigraphic framework, deltaic deposits, strand plain and barrier island deposits, valley-fill deposits, shelf deposits, deepwater deposits, hemi-pelagic and pelagic marine deposits.
 Lectures also describe applications of core-facies analysis to reservoir characterization.

-Days 1 through 4 will be held at the US Geological Survey’s Core Research Center in Lakewood (immediately west of Denver).
+Itinerary: Days 1 through 4 will be held at the US Geological Survey’s Core Research Center in Lakewood (immediately west of Denver).
 Day 5 will be at the Triple O Slabbing facility in Denver.

 This workshop will benefit geoscientists, reservoir engineers, and petrophysicists who want to extract maximum value from cores to improve reservoir characterization and exploration play analysis.